wellcomecollection/docs/rfcs/013-release_deployment_tracking/README.md

 ### Glossary

-In order that we can talk about the numerous concepts flying about here, we'll define some terms and visualise how they fit together:

-- **project:** A high level abstraction, consisting of one or more **service set**'s.
-Practically this might indicate whole product and should be a single git repository, e.g. the "catalogue" project.
+- **project:** The top level, consisting of one or more **service set**'s.
+This might indicate whole product and should be a single git repository, e.g. the catalogue project.

+- **service:** Performs a distinct function within a **project**. e.g. id_minter, requests API, Front-end content app.

-- **service set:** A functional grouping of **services** within a project. e.g. all the services for the catalogue pipeline.
+- **service set:** A functional grouping of **services** within a project.
 You can have multiple per project, for example in the catalogue project, you've got pipeline, api and adapters.

-- **service:** Performs a distinct function within a **project**, practically it may be composed of a few closely related containers. e.g. id_minter, requests API, Front-end content app.

-- **environment:** Where you deploy your **services** when you want them to run! e.g. staging, production

-- **build environment:** Where you build artifacts to deploy, for example CircleCI, Travis, or your local machine (if tooling allows).

 - **build:** The process of creating a **build artifact** for a single **service**

-- **build artifact:** A deployable _thing_ for a single **service**, practically this is a container image stored in ECR.
+- **build artifact:** A deployable _thing_ for a single **service**, e.g. a docker image or zip file.

-- **release hash:** Metadata that allows us to work out what version of the code was used to create a given build artifact.
-For example, the Git commit hash.
+- **release hash:** Metadata that allows us to work out what version of the code was used to create a given build artifact, e.g. the Git commit hash.

 - **release:** Metadata indicating the intention to deploy a particular **build artifact** at a given **release hash**.
 Generally part of a **release set**.

 - **release set:** A set of **build artifacts** at particular **release hashes** based on a **service set** template that is intended to be released into an **environment** together.

 - **deployment:** A deployed **service**.

+- **environment:** Where you deploy your **services** when you want them to run! e.g. staging, production.

 - **deployment set:** A set of deployed **services** created from a **release set** that has been deployed into an **environment**.

+#### How these terms fit together

 ![Terms](terms.png)